top of page

 When it comes to speed flashcards, gradually increase the speed.
 In terms of quantity of flashcards per sitting, gradually increase the number of flashcards.

-How do you get so many flash cards to teach?
+How do you get so many Heguru and Shichida flash cards to teach?

 1. DIY (make my own).